tegbessou/tasting/README.md

 Add in all id value object representation assert from max and min length

-Challenge for user the usage of id to store it in database, maybe use email everywhere because it's the identity of the user
+Challenge for user the usage of id to store it in database, maybe use email everywhere because it's the identity of the user Reflect if I can use value object in command and query Challenge to create one validator by command

 Explain architecture choices in the README
 Add an elastic search to search wine